Wyczółki: Characteristics

 Wyczółki is a mixed area, consisting of residential zones, as well as business office complexes and storage warehouses.
 A portion of its area, measuring 159 ha,nis administered as the neighbourhood of Wyczółki, governmened by an elected council.
 Its boundaries are determined to the north by Galopu Street, and Służewiec Racecourse; to the east by Poloneza Street; to the south by Płąsy Street; and to the west by the track of the railway line no. 8.

-It includes several bodies of water, such as Grabów Lake in the southeast, and Berensewicz Ponds in the centre, and Wyścigi Pond in the northeast, as well as the Służew Stream, Grabów Canal, and Boxer Canal crossing the neighbourhood.
+It includes several bodies of water, such as Grabów Lake in the southeast, and Berensewicz Ponds in the centre, and Wyścigi Pond in the northeast, as well as the Służewiec Stream, Grabów Canal, and Boxer Canal crossing the neighbourhood.
 The area also features the Wyczółki Park, centred on the Berensewicz Ponds.
 It includes the Wyczółki Manor House, dating to 1805.
 The park complex is a private property, closed off to the public.

 A secondary dirt circuit of the Służewiec Racecourse, with the length of 1,950 m, is located within the neighbourhood, near Bokserska Street.
 Every year, the venue hosts the Great Warsaw Race, the most prestigious horse race in Poland.
 The main portion of the race track, including the main circuit, is located outside the boundaries of Wyczółki, in the nearby North Ursynów.

 Wyczółki also features the Warszawa Okęcie railway station, located near Gorzkiewki Street, which provides transit links with the nearby Warsaw Chopin Airport.

 Additionally, the neighbourhood also has the Grabów Cemetery, which is operated by the nearby St. Sophie Barat Church in Grabów.